-Low Brush Creek Stream Corridor Master Plan.
-The purpose is to examine options for enhancement of the urbanized and highly altered lower Brush Creek.
+Lower Brush Creek Stream Corridor Master Plan.
+The purpose is to examine options for the enhancement of the urbanized and highly altered Lower Brush Creek.
 Focus will be given to potential recreational and cultural enhancement opportunities that can work with current or potential future ecosystem restoration effort.
-Additionally, a public involvement process that will include stakeholder and community input will help inform the plan recommendations.
-During the reporting period, Three workshops have been held to engage and inform the public of this project and to solicit input.
-A draft version of the master plan exhibit was developed and presented during one of these workshops.
+Additionally, a public involvement process that will include stakeholders and community input will help inform the plan recommendations.
+During the reporting period, workshops have been held to engage and inform the public of this project and to solicit input.
+A draft version of the master plan report was developed and reviewed.